Film Spoilers and

 Being John Malkovich (1999)

-To Win Back Maxine, Craig Entered Too Late and Became Trapped in Emily's (The Daughter of Lotte and Maxine) Subconscious
+To Win Back Maxine, Craig Entered Too Late into John Malkovich's Mind (After Midnight on his 44th Birthday) and Became Trapped in the Subconscious Mind of the New Host - Emily (The Daughter of Lotte and Maxine)

 At the Funeral of Benjamin Rand, Innocent Chance Wandered Away and Walked On Water ("Life Is a State of Mind")

-At that moment, totally innocent idiot Chance-Chauncey Gardiner (Peter Sellers), who had wandered away, blithely stepped onto a pond and literally walked on the water.
+At that moment, totally innocent idiot Chance-Chauncey Gardiner, who had wandered away from the ceremony into a wooded area closeby, blithely stepped onto a pond and literally walked on the water.

 After Brent and Nova Were Killed, Taylor Triggered and Detonated The Doomsday Bomb, Destroying Earth